msmccormack/DATA440/Final_Project.md

 ![](ODMatrix.png)

 As you can see, there are 34 rows and 34 columns in our OD matrix.
-Each individual cell within the OD matrix represents a particular combination of the flow centerpoints (of which there were 34), and the number is .
+Each individual cell within the OD matrix represents a particular combination of the flow centerpoints (of which there were 34).
+The row number on the left side represents the centerpoint that is the origin, and the column number at the top represents the destination centerpoint.
+So, the number is each cell represents the predicted migration flow FROM the centerpoint on the row index TO the centerpoint at the column index.
 There are N/A values for the center diagonal, which symbolizes the number of people who migrated from that centerpoint to itself; we did not need to take these into account.

 ## How the OD matrix is used to model migration across the administrative subdivisions of Senegal